 Apply for Services

-You may be wondering what services are available to you when you apply for child support.
 We are here to help you as you set up a child support order, establish parentage or make sure an existing order is enforced.
 Unlike private attorneys, the Colorado Child Support Services (CSS) Program can help enforce child support orders through credit reporting, tax and payment intercepts, driver’s license/recreational license suspensions and more.

 CSS supervises the state’s child support system.
 However, each Colorado county manages individual child support cases based on state requirements and county guidelines.

 The following steps will guide you through the process of applying for child support.
 If you need help, click on the Contact Us link at the top of every page of this website.
+Check out our worksheets to help you calculate potential child support payment amounts.

 - Start an online application.